 Musician’s Earplugs: These are specialized earplugs that reduce the overall volume of music, without taking away the clarity of the mid and treble range.
 These use a special filter to allow all the nuances of music to enter the ear, but just at a safer volume.
 Choose 9, 15, or 25 dB filters to customize how much protection you want.
 We can advise you on which filter is best, based on your instrument or your listening and playing environment.
 Also, these specialized musician’s earplugs are custom-molded for your ears, meaning there is much greater comfort over standard earplugs after hours of use.

 In-Ear Monitors: From Ultimate Ears to Westone, to specially imported German-engineered or British In-Ear-Monitors, we pride ourselves on our skill and knowledge.

-Three reasons to come to Now Hear This® for musician’s earplugs and In-Ear-Monitors:
+Two reasons to come to Now Hear This® for musician’s earplugs and In-Ear-Monitors:

 1. The ear impression that is used to make the musician’s earplug or in-ear-monitor is the most critical part of the process.
 The sound quality, sound isolation, and comfort for long hours of wearing all depend on the impression material and technique.
 Now Hear This® knows exactly how to take the perfect impression, with the right material, and hand sculpt it for the most comfortable fit.